inteleon404/tagi/README.md

 ## Disclaimer

 > [!WARNING]
-> `tagi` is intended for authorized security research, bug-bounty reconnaissance, and educational use.
+> `tagi` is for authorized security research, bug-bounty testing, and educational use only.
 >
-> Only process targets that are explicitly within the scope of the relevant bug-bounty program or for which you have authorization to perform security testing.
+> Only process targets that are explicitly in scope or for which you have written authorization.
 >
-> The author and contributors are not responsible for misuse of the software.
+> Unauthorized access to computer systems is illegal.
+The author and contributors are not responsible for misuse.

 ## License

-Distributed under the MIT License.
+MIT License.
 See [`LICENSE`](LICENSE) for details.